 Is Laundry Detergent Causing Your Child’s Skin Rash?

-Find out the signs that your child’s rash could be caused by laundry detergent.
-And if so, how to soothe their discomfort fast!
+Find out the signs that your child’s rash could be caused by laundry detergent or eczema.
+And if so, how to soothe their discomfort fast.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy